mzkhalid039/DWBuilder/README.md

 # DWBuilder: Domain Wall Builder
-Ferroelectric/Antiferroelectric domain_wall_builder creates domain walls for the ferroelectrics perovskites.
+Ferroelectric/Antiferroelectric domain_wall_builder creates domain walls and interface structure for the perovskites and ceramics.
 The code reads the structure in the vasp format, and then creates domain walls with user-defined sizes and angles.

 # Overview
 There are two main scripts [dwbuilder.py_](./dwbuilder.py) and [dbuilder.py_](./dbuilder.py) which build domain wall and single domain structures, respectively.
 For the domain wall and interfaces, you only need to run [dwbuilder.py_](./dwbuilder.py).
 These scripts can be executed from the command line.
 I also have included examples of ferroelectric domain walls.